celestiaorg/celestia-specs/specs/data_structures.md

 # Public-Key Cryptography

-Consensus-critical data is authenticated using ECDSA, with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
+Consensus-critical data is authenticated using [ECDSA](https://www.secg.org/sec1-v2.pdf), with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
 A highly-optimized library is available in C (https://github.com/bitcoin-core/secp256k1).

-Only low-`s` values in signatures are valid.
+[Public key](#publickey)s are encoded in uncompressed form, as the concatenation of the `x` and `y` values.
+No prefix is needed as this is the only encoding supported.

+[Signature](#signature)s are encoded as the `r` and `s` values of the signature, with one twist.
+Only low-`s` values in signatures are valid (i.e. `s < secp256k1.n`); `s` can be replaced with `-s mod secp256k1.n` during the signing process if it is high.
+Given this, the first bit of `s` will always be `0`, and can be used to store the 1-bit `v` value.

+This encoding for signatures is inspired by [EIP 2098: Compact Signature Representation](https://eips.ethereum.org/EIPS/eip-2098).

 # Merkle Trees